wildfly/quickstart/helloworld-jms/README.md

 * `username`

     This username is used for both the JMS connection and the JNDI look-up.
-See the instructions in the "Add a Management or Application User" section of the parent README.md for more information.
+See the instructions in the "Add a Management or Application User" section of the parent README for more information.

     Default: `quickstartUser`

 * `password`

     This password is used for both the JMS connection and the JNDI look-up.
-See the instructions in the "Add a Management or Application User" section of the parent README.md for more information.
+See the instructions in the "Add a Management or Application User" section of the parent README for more information.

     Default: `quickstartPassword`